adamchainz/django-cors-headers/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A list of origins that are authorized to make cross-site HTTP requests.
-The origins in this setting will be allowed, and the requesting origin will be echoed back to the client in the |Access-Control-Allow-Origin header|__.
+The origins in this setting will be allowed, and the requesting origin will be echoed back to the client in the |access-control-allow-origin header|__.
 Defaults to ``[]``.

-.. |Access-Control-Allow-Origin header| replace:: ``Access-Control-Allow-Origin`` header
+.. |access-control-allow-origin header| replace:: ``access-control-allow-origin`` header
 __ https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin

 An Origin is defined by `the CORS RFC Section 3.2 <https://tools.ietf.org/html/rfc6454#section-3.2>`_ as a URI scheme + hostname + port, or one of the special values ``'null'`` or ``'file://'``.